NFL DFS picks, Patriots vs. Chargers: Daily Fantasy lineups for 'Sunday Night Football'

 The penultimate game of Wild Card Weekend comes on 'Sunday Night Football' as the New England Patriots host the Los Angeles Chargers at 8:15 p.m.
 ET.
 The Patriots are 3.5-point favorites at DraftKings Sportsbook, while the over/under is 45.5, matching the second highest total on the board for the first round of the 2026 NFL playoffs.
 The kickoff temperature is expected to hover around freezing, so that'll be a factor when crafting NFL DFS strategy for any showdown slates on sites like DraftKings or FanDuel.

-Chargers running back Omarion Hampton (ankle) is listed as questionable, but told reporters he plans to play.
+Chargers running back Omarion Hampton (ankle) is active after missing Week 18 and being listed as questionable for 'SNF'.
 How should that impact your NFL DFS lineups, and what NFL DFS picks can give your salary-cap roster an edge?
 Before making any NFL daily Fantasy picks for Patriots vs. Chargers, be sure to check out the NFL DFS advice, strategy and stacks from SportsLine daily Fantasy expert Mike McClure.

 You can also bet props like Hampton as an anytime TD scorer (+185) using the latest DraftKings promo code, which offers $300 in bonus bets if your bet wins: